ucla-pls/pldi21-artifact/README.md

 │   -- The decompilers that we have bugs in.
 ├── examples
 │   -- A list of small examples which we run J-Reduce on.
-├── figures
-│   -- This is where the Jupyter Notebook puts the figures we use in the paper.
-├── pre-calculated
-│   -- This is where we have put our results to reduce the time needed to │   -- evaluate the artifact
 ├── predicate
 │   -- Contains the predicates that we used when doing reduction.
 ├── source